All Too Well

 RED (2012) | RED (Taylor's Version) [2021]

-Background and Composition
+Background and Recording

 «It was a day when I was a broken human, walking into rehearsal, just feeling terrible about what was going on in my personal life.
 I remember we had just hired David Cook, who is now my band leader.
 I think it was his first day meeting me and I ended up just playing four chords over and over again.
 The band started kicking in, like Amos Heller on bass.
 People just started playing along with me.
 I think they could tell I was really going through it.
 And I just started singing, and riffing, and sort of ad-libbing this song that, basically, was ‘All Too Well.’
 It started with, ‘I walked through the door with you, the air was cold.’
-It literally just was that song, but it had probably seven extra verses.
+It literally just was that song but it had probably seven extra verses.
 It included the f-word.
 I remember my sound guy was like, ‘Hey, I burned a CD of that thing that you were doing, in case you want it.’
 And I was like, ‘Sure, yeah.’
 I ended up taking it home and listening to it.
 I was like, ‘I actually really like this.
 But it definitely is like ten minutes long and I need to tear it down.’
 So I called Liz Rose, and she came over, and I played it for her.
 She was like, ‘Whoa, I love this!’
 So we kind of edited and teared it down to what it is now.
 But that was a very serendipitous creation of ten stories.»

-«When we did ‘All Too Well,’ I hadn’t heard from her in awhile.
+«I hadn’t heard from her in awhile.
 She hadn’t really been writing. [...]
 I was in my driveway and my phone rings, and it’s Taylor saying, ‘Man, I’ve got this thing and I really need you to help me with it.
 Can you write today?
 What are you doing today?’
-So I gave those guys the keys to my storage place, told them to put all my stuff into storage and drove over to Taylor’s.
+So I drove over to Taylor’s.
 It was the first song she wrote for that record, I think.
 She had a story and she wanted to say something specific.
 She had a lot of information.
 I just let her go.
-She already had a melody and she started singing some words, and I started writing things down, saying, ‘Ok, let’s use this, let’s use that.’
-She mentioned a plaid shirt, and I wrote that down in a corner, and when we got to the end, I said, ‘Let’s put the plaid shirt in there.’
+She already had a melody, and she started singing some words, and I started writing things down, saying, ‘Ok, let’s use this, let’s use that.’
+She mentioned a plaid shirt, and I wrote that down in a corner, and when we got to the end I said, ‘Let’s put the plaid shirt in there.’
 That turned into one of the best lines. [...]
 It was the most emotional, in-depth song we’ve ever written.»

 Lyrical Theme